wro4j/wro4j/README.md

 # Issues

 Found a bug?
-Report it to the [issue tracker](: )https://github.com/wro4j/wro4j/issues)
+Report it to the [issue tracker](https://github.com/wro4j/wro4j/issues)

 # Feedback

-If you have any questions or suggestions, please feel free to post a comment to the discussion group: https://groups.google.com/forum/#!forum/wro4j
+If you have any questions or suggestions, please feel free to post a comment to the [discussion group](https://groups.google.com/forum/#!forum/wro4j)

 [Follow me](http://twitter.com/#!/wro4j) on Twitter.